simonapos/movies/README.md

 - Use the dropdown to filter movies by genre.
 - Add movies.
 - Enjoy movie quotes fetched from the integrated API.

+## Additional Note

+### Problem
+The API used in the project didn't display data properly on GitHub Pages due to restrictions on certain types of requests, including those to external APIs, for security reasons.

+### Solution
+To bypass this restriction, I used a free proxy server.
+A proxy server acts as an intermediary between our website and the API, allowing us to fetch data from the API indirectly.

+### Implementation
+I integrated the proxy server into the project by modifying the API request URLs to go through the proxy server.
+This way, when the project is hosted on GitHub Pages, the requests are routed through the proxy server, enabling us to retrieve the data successfully.